KidOfCubes/UnityConquerersPort/README.md

-(you have to right click on all of them to figure out what team you were assigned) drag lef clicc to select units in box left click on units to select left click smwhere to move your selected units to that area
+(you have to right click on all of them to figure out what team you were assigned) drag lef clicc to select units in box left click on units to select selecting may be janky, try again if it doesnt work the first time left click smwhere to move your selected units to that area

+if you want to try out the multiplayer, just run the exe twice for two things